 Are there other classes I should take beyond the recommended coursework?

 While we can’t recommend specific classes, you may want to compare the courses offered at your institution to MIT's by referring to the MIT Bulletin (Course and Degree Catalog).
 You will find descriptions of MIT's academic programs and General Institute Requirements (GIRs) here.
 If you know what you would like to major in, you may also want to take a look at the courses offered in each department.
 You may receive credit for subjects of study that are substantially equivalent to corresponding MIT subjects.

 Do you offer housing to transfer students?

 Transfer students are guaranteed on-campus housing.
-More information about undergraduate housing options is available on the MIT Admissions Wiki.
+Find out more about undergraduate housing options.

 What college should I attend?